Wayland Weeding Services

 Massachusetts Pesticide Regulations & Professional Licensing Requirements for Chemical Applications

-All chemical weed control in Wayland must comply with MA Dept Agricultural Resources regulations.
-Commercial applicators require Category 36 (Ornamental & Turf) licensing, passing a certification exam on weed biology and IPM, and must complete continuing education for recertification every 3-5 years.
-Applicators must follow federal EPA registration and restricted use pesticide (RUP) protocols, maintain detailed application logs, and report adverse incidents.
-Insurance requirements include a minimum 1M general liability, 2M aggregate recommended, and environmental impairment liability.
-Workers’ compensation is mandatory.
-Record-keeping, environmental impact assessments, and IPM plan documentation are essential for compliance.
+All chemical weed control in Wayland must comply with MA Dept Agricultural Resources (MDAR) regulations.
+Commercial applicators require Category 36 (Ornamental & Turf) licensing, passing exams on weed biology and IPM, and recertifying every 3-5 years with continuing education.
+Applicators must follow federal EPA registration, handle restricted use pesticides (RUPs) safely, and maintain detailed application logs.
+Insurance requirements include a minimum 1M general liability, 2M aggregate, and workers’ compensation.
+Environmental impairment liability is recommended.
+Record-keeping and adverse incident reporting to MDAR are mandatory.
+Coordination with EPA Region 1 ensures federal compliance.

 Wayland Board of Health